-- Unless otherwise notified by the Skipper full day trips board at 0715 for departure at 0730 and mostly return to port at 1530 depending on the type of trip.
+- Full day trips normally depart at 0800 and mostly return to port at 1530 or 1600 depending on the type of trip.

-- Charters for longer trips are welcome by arrangement and the details must be agreed at the time of booking.
+- Charters for longer trips are welcome by arrangement and the details must be agreed at the time of booking, subject to availability.

 - Please do not board the boat or place belongings aboard until invited to do so by the Skipper.

 - Departure times are subject to change.
 It’s another reason why it’s VITAL to call between 5.00 to 7.00pm the evening before to confirm.
 07850 171722

 - Please DO NOT be late.
 The trip WILL depart without you and you WILL lose your deposit/payment